gregbugaj/hoplin.io/README.md

 ## Version 1.1.5

-* RPC suppor tto handle multiple messages
+* RPC support to handle multiple messages
 * Prefetch Size (QOS) can be set for the RPC Server
 * Custom executor can be supplied to RPC server